 Then, there are the aftertreatment options.
-“Perkins utilizes two kinds of regeneration systems,” says Dennis.
-“We have a passive (low temperature) system and an active (higher temperature) regeneration system.
-Perkins has tailored these aftertreatment systems to each engine model for best package performance, fuel economy and lifetime cost.”
+"Perkins utilizes two kinds of regeneration systems," says Reinhart.
+"We have a passive (low temperature) system and an active (higher temperature) regeneration system.
+That is tailored to the individual horsepower requirements of the individual engines and the emissions regulations tied to those particular engines."

 Consider the Perkins 4.4-liter engine.
-“Knowing how customers actually use our engines led Perkins to design a service-free particulate filter,” Dennis.
-“It utilizes a continuous transparent regeneration, which doesn’t require any operator interface.
+"The diesel particulate filter that Perkins utilizes on the 4.4-liter engine is service free and really designed for the life of the engine," says Rienhart.
+"It utilizes a continuous transparent regeneration, which doesn’t require any operator interface.
 In the 4.4-liter engine, no additional fluids are required in the regeneration system.
-In addition, we have maintained the 500-hour oil change interval, which is important from an end-user perspective.”
+In addition, we have maintained the 500-hour oil change interval, which is important from an end-user perspective."

 Looking toward Final Tier 4

-With Interim Tier 4 solutions for engines above 174 hp rolling into the marketplace, manufacturers must turn their attention to Final Tier 4 requirements.
+With Interim Tier 4 solutions for engines above 174 hp rolling into the marketplace, manufacturers must turn their attention to Tier 4 Final requirements.
 The standards are already in effect for engines under 24 hp.
-Engines from 24 to 74 hp must meet Final Tier 4 by 2013; those from 75 to 173 hp must meet the standards by 2015; and those from 174 to 751 hp must be in compliance by 2014.
+Engines from 24 to 74 hp must meet Tier 4 Final by 2013, while those from 75 to 173 hp must meet the standards by 2015, and those from 174 to 751 hp must be in compliance by 2014.

-“As part of our direction and planning for Tier 4, the Cummins Final Tier 4 engines will be the same as today’s Interim Tier 4 engines,” says Schroer.
-“The 75- to 400-hp solution, like the QSL9, will include the Cummins Compact Catalyst (CCC) and the addition of the next generation of SCR, which is leveraged from our on-highway experience.”
-The CCC-SCR aftertreatment system is designed to provide a compact and flexible equipment installation for Final Tier 4 in this power category.
+"As part of our direction and planning for Tier 4, the Cummins Tier 4 Final engines will be the same as today's Tier 4 Interim engines," says Schroer.
+"The 75- to 400-hp solution, like the QSL9 on display, will include the Cummins Compact Catalyst (CCC) and the addition of the next generation of SCR, which is leveraged from our on-highway experience."
+The CCC-SCR aftertreatment system Is designed to provide a compact and flexible equipment installation for Tier 4 Final in this power category.

 The Cummins QSX11.9 and QSX15 products will also feature the addition of a particulate filter and SCR.
-“It will allow these products to have increased horsepower at Final Tier 4,” notes Schroer.
-“The QSX11.9 will increase to 525 hp from 500 hp, and the QSX15 will increase from 600 hp to 675 hp at Final Tier 4.”
+"It will allow these products to have increased horsepower at Tier 4 Final," notes Schroer.
+"The QSX11.9 will increase to 525 hp from 500 hp, and the QSX15 will increase from 600 hp to 675 hp at Tier 4 Final."

-The company has also unveiled three- and four-cylinder diesel engines with 1.5- and 2.2-liter displacements that meet Final Tier 4 requirements.
+Caterpillar has unveiled three- and four-cylinder diesel engines with displacements of 1.5 and 2.2 liters that meet Tier 4 Final requirements.
 These engines provide power ratings from 33 to 61 hp, with lower oil consumption, reduced fuel consumption, improved cold starting, auto-idle capability, improved transient response and enhanced electronic control.